rayyanrbj09/Sentiment-Analysis/README.md

 ## Conclusion

-This project demonstrates an end-to-end workflow for analyzing social media sentiment using big data tools.
+We are tend to  demonstrate an end-to-end workflow for analyzing social media sentiment using big data tools.
 It is ideal as a capstone project for portfolios and can be used in real-world applications for sentiment monitoring and analytics.